jazz-community/label-integer-presentation/README.md

 The 'web-client-plugin' contains the actual presentation for the web.

-The 'web-custom-editor-presentations' plugin extends the project management page.
+The 'pa-admin-ui-patches' plugin is located in a different repository.
+The plugin extends the project management page.
 It enables the custom attribute presentation to be configured using the web UI.
 In order for it to work it needs the tiny theme file to be uploaded as part of the theme.